farahbrunache/travay-colony-vuejs-dapp/README.md

 ## Product Road Map

 - Wait until Colony launches on Mainnet!
+- Add to end user's profile page their reputation score
 - Learn how to incorporate off chain payments
+- Allow job poster to designate payouts to different roles beyond just the "worker" role
 - Add French translation
 - Add Creole translation
 - Learn more about security practices in Blockchain so I can protect the identity of an already vulnerable population